Fun Things to do in Seattle with Kids!

 We moved on to the glow in the dark bowling alley which had a full food menu served right to your table and alcoholic drinks for adults which was a lovely feature after being the solo parent on this trip!

-After a few games Holter wanted to go on the Frog Hopper ride he spotted just outside the Kidopolis Playground.
-Heath was a little too scared of going without me so we watched from below as Holter giggled away the entire ride and enjoyed his two minutes of “freedom” riding it on his own.
+After a few games my oldest son wanted to go on the Frog Hopper ride he spotted just outside the Kidopolis Playground.
+My youngest son was a little too scared of going without me so we watched from below as his big brother giggled away the entire ride and enjoyed his two minutes of “freedom” riding it on his own.

 Four hours later and a stop for a quick pizza dinner in their food court, I let the boys loose in the arcade.
 We have a strict policy of no video games in our home so it becomes quite a treat for them when we go to places like this.